John Kelly. Gary Cohn. Rex Tillerson. General H.R. McMaster. Nikki Haley. Jeff Sessions. Scott Pruitt. Steve Bannon. Reince Priebus.

 The best leaders avoid groupthink by surrounding themselves with people with diverse views, styles, and perspectives, Lesley University president and conflict management expert Jeff Weiss told NPR’s Marketplace.
 This diversity of opinion helps leaders view a problem from all angles, a benefit that Trump appears to appreciate.

 The key to effective group decision making is constructive dissent—disagreements that respectfully and productively challenge others’ viewpoints, according to Harvard Business School professor Francesca Gino.
-We often wrap up negotiations too quickly and leave value on the table because we fear disagreeing with others, she says.
+We often wrap up negotiations too quickly and leave value on the table because we fear to disagree with others, she says.
 By contrast, when we feel free to disagree with others, we foster a more rigorous decision-making or negotiation process.

 At the same time, diversity of opinion can foster unconstructive and damaging real-life conflict scenarios.
 In their research, University of Virginia professor Kristin Behfar and her colleagues found that when negotiating teams disagree on substantive issues, such as interests, priorities, and goals, the conflict management process can lead them to better outcomes than if they hadn’t disagreed.
 But if the conflict becomes personal, the team is likely to be far less productive.